Frequently Asked Questions

 I include a personalized presentation box with a collection of Colour and Black and White printed images.
 Included also are all your (individually and professionally) edited images in High and Low Resolution ready for printing and sharing.

-Who owns copyright of the images?
+copyright of the images?

 Good question.
 We both own the copyright.
 You are free to print as you like; where you like; distribute to friends and family members and across social media.